material-components/material-components-web/packages/mdc-floating-label/README.md

 CSS Class | Description
 --- | ---
 `mdc-floating-label` | Mandatory.
-`mdc-floating-label--float-above` | Indicates the label is floating above the text field.
+`mdc-floating-label--float-above` | Indicates the label is floating in the floating position.
 `mdc-floating-label--shake` | Shakes the label.

 ### Sass Mixins